tidyverse/tidyverse.org/content/blog/usethis-2-0-0/index.md

 [^1]: gert uses a dedicated, standalone package: <https://docs.ropensci.org/credentials/>

 [^2]: In our experience, on both macOS and Windows, recent Git versions come with credential caching that works out-of-the-box.
 If this is not your experience, it's a good reason to update Git.

+[^3]: In 2019, we handled over 6,000 pull requests in the \>180 public package repos owned by the GitHub organisations r-dbi, r-lib, rstudio, tidymodels, and tidyverse.